orangeduck/PyAutoC/README.md

 Warnings/Issues
 ---------------

 * The handling of errors is done via Python Exceptions.
-Checking for them in C is important or you'll probably end up with a segfault somewhere.
+Checking for them in C is important or you'll probably end up with a segfault or garbage values.

 * I've not yet managed to get PyAutoC to compile using MSVS and due to the heavy macro use and lack of C99 I don't know if I can.
 Until I look into it more, compile any extensions under windows with MinGW and it will probably be okay.